quantitative answers

 Analytical Techniques and Capabilities

 Coanda’s analytical capabilities include a suite of industry-standard analyses.
-These techniques provide results to clients in mining and tailings-related sectors and can readily be adapted to handle sample types and matrices found in a wide range of other industries.
+These techniques, focused on providing precision results to clients in mining and tailings-related sectors, can be adapted to handle a variety of sample types and matrices found in a wide range of other industries.

 • Detailed Hydrocarbon Analysis by GC-FID/Mass Spectrometry

-• Naphtha Diluent Solvent Content in Tailings by GC-FID
+• Diluent and Solvent Content in Tailings by GC-FID

 • Anion and Cation Analysis by Ion Chromatography